jippi/vagrant/README.md

 # Disclaimer

-This is kinda broken, please poke me at CakeFest to get a pre-build box
+This is kinda broken, please poke me (Jippi) to get a pre-build box

 In case you really want to build it from scratch, then run "vagrant provision" like ~20 times to make it all work

+It probably won't work yet though ;)

 ### Usage